White House could unveil mortgage plan next week

-WASHINGTON The Obama administration is considering unveiling new plans next week to revive the ailing housing market and reduce foreclosures, including an effort to help troubled borrowers refinance their mortgages.
+WASHINGTON, Aug 30 The Obama administration is considering unveiling new plans next week to revive the ailing U.S. housing market and reduce foreclosures, including an effort to help troubled borrowers refinance their mortgages.

 The administration has been working for weeks on how to implement a mortgage relief program.
 President Barack Obama could include a nod to the plan in a speech on job creation next week, sources familiar with the administration's plans said.

-The refinancing initiative would allow certain borrowers to refinance loans that are backed by government-owned Fannie Mae and Freddie Mac or the Federal Housing Administration, the sources said.
+The refinancing initiative would allow certain borrowers to refinance loans that are backed by government-owned Fannie Mae FNMA.OB and Freddie Mac FMCC.OB or the Federal Housing Administration, the sources said.

 A broad-based effort to automatically refinance millions of mortgages is not in the works, yet the administration is looking to take targeted changes to an existing program that would allow more borrowers to take advantage of low mortgage rates, including allowing borrowers to refinance even if they owe a significant amount above their property's current value.